When I tell people I’m writing a memoir,

 Not All Memoirs Are Boring

 You may have an image of memoir in your mind.
 Maybe you read a long and dry account of someone’s life and wondered when you could get rid of that book.
 This is not a good example of memoir.
 The author did not study up and learn to process their story so it could be palatable for others to read it.
-If you want to read good memoir, look for best sellers who are not celebrities.
+If you want to read good memoir, look for best sellers who are not celebrities, but who took the time to craft their story.

 I’ve read dozens of memoirs by now and the Glass Castle by Jeanette Walls is one of my favorites.
 She wrote it in an easy to read, fascinating style.
 So did Maya Angelou who’s first memoir I Know Why the Caged Bird Sings is now a classic.
 These women are masters at story telling.
 Their memoirs are like poetry and stir the deepest part of my soul.